frankiezeager/jekyll-now/_posts/2018-3-3-Trap-Generator.md

 ## The Data

 The first thing you need to train such a model is a large database of sequences like the ones above to train on.
 There’s no common database for trap lyrics, so for this model I created a simple web scraper to scrape lyrics from AZLyrics for a selection of hand-selected trap artists.
-I scraped the entire discography of 31 atists for this project.
-These were further broken down into five word sequences (the input sequence), with a corresponding output word, which created about 500,000 unique training examples.
+I scraped the entire discography of 31 artists for this project.
+After much cleaning and munging, these lyrics were further broken down into five word sequences (the input sequence), with a corresponding output word, which created about 500,000 unique training examples.

 ## Explaining the Model